grodansparadis/vscp-doc-spec/level_i_events_over_level_ii.md

-# Level I Events
+# Level I events over level II

-Here you can find all the level I events defined by VSCP.
-A level I event is classes described by a number between 0-511.
+A class in level II is classes described by a number between 512-65535.
+However classes between 512-1023 is a mirror of the level I classes.
+This space is called *level I classes over level ii* and is described here

-Instead of writing numbere a class can be described as **CLASS1.XXXX** indicate a specific (*XXXX* in this case) Level II class.
-Also the form **CLASS2.XXXX=yy** can be seen where *yy* is the numerical form.
+Instead of writing numbere a class can be described as **CLASS2.level1.XXXX** indicate a specific (*XXXX* in this case) Level II class.
+Also the form **CLASS2.level1.XXXX=yy** can be seen where *yy* is the numerical form.

+This type of classes have the same data content as level I classes except that the data is shifted 16-bytes.
+The first 16 bytes are instead used for the destination GUID.
+This is typically the GUID for a specific node or a GUID for an interface on a node or at the [VSCP Daemon](https://grodansparadis.gitbooks.io/the-vscp-daemon).

 ----